 The First Baptist Church is a prominent landmark and is a key corner building that anchors City Hall Square in the heart of downtown New Bedford.
-The meetinghouse was added to the National Register of Historic Places in 1975 and was designated a National Treasure by the National Trust for Historic Preservation due to its history in the creation of Parliamentarian Procedure.
+The meetinghouse was added to the National Register of Historic Places and designated a National Treasure by the National Trust for Historic Preservation due to its history in the creation of Parliamentarian Procedure.
 The national and international significance comes from one of its members, Lt.
 Henry Martyn Robert, achieving world-wide acclaim for creating “Robert’s Rules of Order” which have been adopted as the standard for parliamentary procedures due to his experience moderating a disorderly meeting held at the church.

-Built in 1829 in the Greek Revival style, this church is a two story wood framed building that sits atop a stone foundation, rectangular in plan with a gabled roof featuring a steeple.
+Built in 1829 in the Greek Revival style, this church is a two-story wood framed building that sits atop a stone foundation, rectangular in plan with a gabled roof featuring a steeple.
 The steeple was a landfall for whaling ships returning to port and it is the only surviving church featured on the City’s seal.

 As an added performance venue in the downtown, the theatre will offer a full-fledged theatre for community-based or grassroots theatre groups and enhance the vibrancy of the Upper William St. neighborhood by attracting visitors to an area that sees less foot traffic.
 The project will be another symbol in the Downtown New Bedford Historic District showing that reuse and restoration of historic buildings is central to the cultural and economic revitalization of the community.